Patient education: Symptoms of HIV infection (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Blood or body fluid exposure (The Basics)
+Patient education: Blood or body fluid exposure (The Basics)

-Patient information: Preventing HIV after unprotected sex or needle-sharing (The Basics)
+Patient education: Preventing HIV after unprotected sex or needle-sharing (The Basics)

-Patient information: Tests to monitor HIV (The Basics)
+Patient education: Tests to monitor HIV (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Care after sexual assault (Beyond the Basics)
+Patient education: Care after sexual assault (Beyond the Basics)

-Patient information: Preventing opportunistic infections in HIV (Beyond the Basics)
+Patient education: Preventing opportunistic infections in HIV (Beyond the Basics)

-Patient information: Vaginal yeast infection (Beyond the Basics)
+Patient education: Vaginal yeast infection (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Epidemiology, clinical manifestations, and diagnosis of Pneumocystis pneumonia in non-HIV-infected patients
+Epidemiology, clinical manifestations, and diagnosis of Pneumocystis pneumonia in HIV-uninfected patients

 Acute and early HIV infection: Treatment